standard-for-public-code/community-implementation-guide-standard/criteria/continuous-integration.md

 ### The codebase MUST have active contributors who can review contributions.

+### Automated test results for contributions SHOULD be public.

 ### The codebase guidelines SHOULD state that each contribution should focus on a single issue.

 #### Examples